The Silk Road in Kazakhstan: Turkestan and the Mausoleum of Khawaja Ahmed Yasawi

 Back on track: bicycle touring Southern Kazakhstan

-We leave the city and cycle until the heat is overwhelming, which happens fairly quickly, and then we get on a last truck to Shimkent.
+We leave the city and cycle until the heat is overwhelming, which happens fairly quickly, and then we get on the last truck to Shimkent.
 The driver is crazy, drives like a Georgian and sings.

 Finally, we can ride our bicycles again!
 We did a little bit less than 3000km in a week and we have 8 days left to get to Kyrgyzstan, we should make it in time.